dgwhited/guardduty-runbooks/runbooks/recon-ec2-portprobeemrunprotectedport.md

  * **Data source:** VPC flow logs

-This finding informs you that an EMR related sensitive port on the listed EC2 instance that is part of an cluster in your AWS environment is not blocked by a security group, an access control list (ACL), or an on-host firewall such as Linux IPTables, and that known scanners on the internet are actively probing it.
+This finding informs you that an EMR related sensitive port on the listed EC2 instance that is part of a cluster in your AWS environment is not blocked by a security group, an access control list (ACL), or an on-host firewall such as Linux IPTables.
+This finding also informs that known scanners on the Internet are actively probing this port.
 Ports that can trigger this finding, such as port 8088 (YARN Web UI port), could potentially be used for remote code execution.

 **Remediation recommendations:**